vexim/vexim2/README.md

 # Virtual Exim 2

+## WARNING: This code is probably unsafe

+As noted in #272 there are security issues in this code.
+It was writing as a helpful utility in 2004 and has had minimal changes since then.
+Very little effort went in at the time to protect against things like SQL injection or XSS.
+If you are using Vexim in anything meaningful way I would highly recommend moving away to another product immediately.

+Patches to fix security issues will be accepted as time permits, but the code most likely needs an overhaul and someone with the time and patience to do that :)

 ## README AND INSTALL GUIDE

 Thanks for picking the Virtual Exim package, for your virtual mail hosting needs! :-)